sv-cover/cover-php/bulma_progress.md

     - article on any profile page
     - article in \_layout/500.twig
     - article anywhere basically
-- Divider (like the one of semantic ui)
+- [issue] Divider (like the one of semantic ui)
     - \_layout/401.twig
     - sessions/_login_widget.twig (to separate the form from the become a member button)
     - boeken/go_to_login.twig
     - lidworden/known_member.twig
     - lidworden/pending.twig
 - Non-hidden mobile navbar options (like search, login, apps, hamburger).
 A bit like JFV does it (or Google)
-- Narrow content container for improved readability.
+- [issue] Narrow content container for improved readability.
 Probably with TOC sidebar.
 - Almanak rendering.
 Last row is weird, images are not centered.
     - almanak/index.twig
     - commissies/_leden.twig